petertseng/adventofcode-rb-2019/README.md

 * All intcode days: May pass the intcode in ARGV as a single argument separated by commas.
 * Day 04 (Password): May pass min and max in ARGV (as two args, or as one arg joined by a hyphen).
+* Day 24 (Planet of Discord): May pass biodiversity rating in ARGV.

 # Highlights